CMSgov/bluebutton-site-static/_pages/developers.md

   - Overview
   - Try the API
   - Authorization
-  - Understanding the Data
+  - Understanding the data
   - Calling the API
-  - Consuming the Data
+  - Consuming the data
+  - Optimizing your application
-  - Production API Access
+  - Production API access
-  - Implementation Guides
+  - Implementation guides

 ctas:
   -